dpotop/mlir-lus-public/INSTALL.md

 3- Build mlirlus with ```make```

-### Options
+### Command line options
+Compilation produces the command line tool mlirlus.

-The produced binary (named mlirlus) takes an input file and prints its output on the standard output.
-The command : ```./mlirlus file.lus``` just parses file.lus, verify its correction and prints it.
+It takes one input file and prints its output on the standard output.

+The command : ```./mlirlus file.lus``` just parses file.lus, verifies its syntactic correction and prints it unchanged.

-Several options can be composed :
+mlirlus takes several options, which activate the various Lustre-specific compilation steps described in [this paper](https://hal.inria.fr/hal-03043623/document):
+* ```--normalize``` performes the lus dialect normalization step.
-* ```--normalize``` replaces fby and pre operations by representing state in the node signature, and ensures that dominance rules are now respected in lus code.
+  It makes all fby and pre operations work on the base clock (at every cycle) and then moves their representation in the node signature, as loop-carried dependences.
-* ```--inline-nodes``` inline nodes instead of truly instantiating them when lus.instance is specified.
+  This ensures the respect of dominance rules.
+* ```--inline-nodes```.
+When requested using the ```inline``` keyword in the program text, this step inlines instantiated nodes to avoid creating a new thread in the implementation.
-* ```--convert-lus-to-sync``` convert lus operations to sync operations and scf operations (for the main loop and for the clock-based predicates).
+* ```--convert-lus-to-sync``` converts lus operations to a combination of operations of the dialects sync and scf (structured control flow).
-* ```--convert-sync-to-scf``` convert sync operations to std operations
+* ```--convert-sync-to-scf``` converts sync operations to std operations, including calls to the run-time functions implementing the reactive execution machine.

 ## MLIR prime

-MLIR prime is an auxiliary tool which implements a bunch of optimizations using MLIR libraries (and some bug corrections).
+MLIR prime is an auxiliary tool which exposes a number of MLIR code transformations (and corrects some bugs).

 ### Compilation